 This register is used to set the target position for the gripper's fingers.
 The positions 0x00 and 0xFF correspond respectively to the fully opened and fully closed mechanical stops.
-For detailed finger trajectory, please refer to the Specifications section.
+For detailed finger trajectory, see the Specifications section.

-- 0x00 Open position, with 85 mm or 140 mm opening respectively - 0xFF Closed - Opening / count: 0.4 mm (for 85 mm stroke) and 0.65 mm (for 140 mm stroke)
+- 0x00 Open position, with 50 mm opening

+- 0xFF Closed

+- Opening / count: ≈0.2 mm for 50 mm stroke

-The activation will allow the gripper to adjust to any fingertips.
-No matter what is the size and/or shape of the fingertips, 0 will always be fully opened and 255 fully closed, with a quasi-linear relationship between the two values.
+The activation will allow the gripper to adjust to any fingers/fingertips.
+No matter what is the size and/or shape of the fingers/fingertips, 0 will always be fully opened and 255 fully closed, with a quasi-linear relationship between the two values.